Vernithea McCrary, James Brown: Michigan Backpage.com Escorts Murder Case On TV One’s ‘Justice By Any Means’

 Vernithea McCrary’s death story will be highlighted on TV One’s Justice By Any Means tonight.
 Vernithea McCrary was found dead in the back of a burned out car in Detroit, Michigan, six years ago.
 The bodies of three other women–were also found.
 Authorities say that their killer, James Brown (James Cornelius Brown), murdered at least three of the women after they answered a sex ad on the internet site Backpage.com.

-Tonight’s Justice By Any Means will be told from the point of view of Bridgett Tabb, another woman who narrowly escaped death by choosing not to go out with the women that night.
+Tonight’s Justice By Any Means will be told from the point of view of Bridgett Tabb, another woman who narrowly escaped death by choosing not to go out with the man that night.
 Detroit law enforcement detectives and family members are also expected to give commentary on the highly-covered case.

 Attorney Jeffrey Cojocar talks to backpage murder defendant James Brown during his trial http://t.co/Kg4IuXJIOs